 Evaluation metrics.
-From the definition of the problem in Sec.
-2, the pixels in the Jordan curve $\mathcal{F}X$ are not evaluated.
-For the rest of the pixels, we use the following metrics:

-- Per pixel accuracy (%): It is the average of the accuracy for inside and outside, evaluated separately.
-In this way, the metric weights the two categories equally, as there is an imbalance of inside and outside pixels. - Per image accuracy (%): We use a second metric which is more stringent.
-Each image is considered correctly classified if all the pixels in the image are correctly classified.
+Insideness is evaluated for every pixel except the pixels in the curve \mathcal{F}X .
+We use the following metrics: per pixel accuracy (average of the accuracy for inside and outside, evaluated separately, such that it weights the two categories equally as there is an imbalance of inside and outside pixels) and per image accuracy (each image is considered correctly classified if all the pixels in the image are correctly classified).

 Architectures.
-We evaluate the network architectures that we analyzed theoretically and also other relevant baselines:
+We evaluate the networks that we analyzed theoretically and also other common architectures:

 - Feed-forward Architectures: We use the dilated convolutional DNN (Dilated) introduced in Sec.
-3.1.
-We also evaluate two variants of Dilated, which are the Ray-intersection network (Ray-int.), which uses a receptive field of $1 \times N$ instead of the dilated convolutions, and a convolutional network (CNN), which has all the dilation factors set to d=1.
-Finally, we also evaluate UNet, which is a popular architecture with skip connections and de-convolutions [33]. - Recurrent Architectures.
-We test the ConvLSTM (1-LSTM) corresponding to the architecture introduced in Sec.
-3.2.
-We initialize the hidden and cell states to 0 (inside) everywhere except the border of the image which is initialized to 1 (outside), such that the network can learn to color by expanding the outside region.
+3. We also evaluate two variants of Dilated, which are the Ray-intersection network (Ray-int.), which uses a receptive field of $1 \times N$ instead of the dilated convolutions (see App.
+B), and a convolutional network (CNN), which has all the dilation factors set to 1.
+Finally, we also evaluate UNet, which is a popular architecture with skip connections and de-convolutions [6]. - Recurrent Architectures: We test the ConvLSTM (1-LSTM) corresponding to the architecture introduced in Sec.
+3. We initialize the hidden and cell states to 0 (inside) everywhere except the border of the image which is initialized to 1 (outside), such that the network can learn to color by expanding the outside region.
 We also evaluate a 2-layers ConvLSTM (2-LSTM) by stacking one 1-LSTM after another, both with the initialization of the hidden and cell states of the 1-LSTM.
 Finally, to evaluate the effect of such initialization, we test the 2-LSTM without it (2-LSTM w/o init.), ie. with the hidden and cell states initialized all to 0.
 We use backpropagation through time by unrolling 60, 30 or 10 time steps for training (we select the best performing one).
 For testing, we unroll until there is no change in the output labeling.